mawady/awesome-tools-cv/README.md

-# A curated list of development and deployment tools for Computer Vision projects
+# A curated list of development and deployment tools for Computer Vision projects using Python language
 ---
 ## Data serialization languages (JSON, YAML, XML)
 ---